husarion/panther_ros/panther_description/README.md

 ## Links

 Evaluating [panther_macro.urdf.xacro](./urdf/panther_macro.urdf.xacro) following links are created:
-- `base_link` laying on the ground in center of the robot.
+- `base_link` laying on the ground in the center of the robot.
-- `body_link` right above the `base_link` on the level of rotation axis of wheels.
+- `body_link` right above the `base_link` on the level of the rotation axis of wheels.
 - `imu_link` location of IMU sensor.
 - `fl_wheel_link` front left wheel link.
 - `fr_wheel_link` front right wheel link.
 - `rl_wheel_link` rear left wheel link.
 - `rr_wheel_link` rear right wheel link.

-There are also links created for user to attach own sensors and components.
-The purpose of those links is to simplify localization of mounting points.
+There are also links created for users to attach their own sensors and components.
+The purpose of those links is to simplify the localization of mounting points.
 Those are mentioned links:
-- `cover_link` at the level of the top surface of rails, located in the center of the robot.
-Positive `x` axis pointing in front of the robot, positive `z` axis pointing up from the robot, and positive `y` pointing to the left of a robot.
+- `cover_link` at the level of the top surface of the rails, located in the center of the robot.
+The positive `x` axis points in front of the robot, the positive `z` axis points up from the robot, and the positive `y` points to the left of the robot.
-- `front_bumper_link` in front of the robot, at the height of v-slot of front bumpers.
-Exact height is in the middle of the v-slot.
+- `front_bumper_link` in front of the robot, at the height of the v-slot of front bumpers.
+The exact height is in the middle of the v-slot.
 Position in `x` axis is the front surface of the v-slot, while in `y` axis it is the center of the robot.
-Rotation is same as `cover_link`.
+Rotation is the same as `cover_link`.
 - `rear_bumper_link` analogous to `front_bumper_link`, but mounted to the back of the robot.
-This reference frame has positive `x` facing to the back of a robot.
-Positive `z` is facing up and positive and `y` is facing to the right of a robot.
+This reference frame has a positive `x` facing to the back of a robot.
+Positive `z` is facing up and positive and `y` is facing to the right of the robot.

 ## Panther specific components configuration

 GPS antenna component is defined in [external_antenna.urdf.xacro](./urdf/components/external_antenna.urdf.xacro).
-Parameters of the macro follow the convention from the next section.
+The parameters of the macro follow the convention from the next section.

 ## Sensor configuration